 Find out more: Our Lady of Guadalupe Parish

-Participants in the Indigenous Lay Formation stream, along with the diocesan and eparchial participants, deepen their Catholic faith, with a particular focus on First Nations spirituality, culture and tradition.
-Find out more at: Indigenous Lay Formation
+Participants in Indigenous Adult Faith Enrichment, along with the diocesan and eparchial participants of Adult Faith Enrichment held monthly at Queen’s House in Saskatoon, deepen their Catholic faith, with a particular focus on First Nations spirituality, culture and tradition.
+Find out more at: Indigenous Adult Faith Enrichment